klaarnut/user-docs/en/bitbucket-login.md

 # Bitbucket Login Setup

-Setup requires a Bitbucket membership and a Bitbucket app must be created.
+Setup requires a Bitbucket membership and a Bitbucket OAuth consumers must be created.

 ## Creating a OAuth consumers